 Graduate School Base Camp is a condensed version of key GradProSkills workshops which lay the foundations for a positive and productive grad school experience.
 During these six carefully selected one-hour workshops, participants will learn fundamental skills, gain an awareness of important university rules, and be pointed to key resources.

 Base camp is recommended for newly admitted graduate students, and in particular international students who are new to the Canadian university context and graduate students who are returning to university after an extended absence.

+Base camp will be offered twice in Fall 2017, on Friday, September 1 and Thursday, September 21.
 Below you will find a full schedule for the day.